MEBG/mebg/design/overview.md

 A membership request will be pending until an on-shift volunteer acknowledges receipt of cash.

 ###Member actions###

-A person with a membership can:
+A person with a membership can also:

 * check if their membership is still valid: `VERIFY`
 * request a membership renewal: `RENEW [<month>|<year>]`